Paula Southgate: Local government

 Southgate served as a councillor on the Waikato Regional Council from 2001 to 2016.
 In 2013 she was elected to be the council chair over Bob Simcock, with the support of eight out of fourteen councillors.

-She ran to be mayor of Hamilton and a Hamilton City Councillor in the 2016 local elections but lost to Andrew King.
+Southgate ran to be mayor of Hamilton and a Hamilton City Councillor in the 2016 local elections but lost to Andrew King.
 The election was close, with an election-day margin of nine votes reduced to six votes after a judicial recount.
 However, she was elected as a city councillor from the East ward.

-In the 2019 local elections, she did not run for a councillor position but won the mayoralty with 33.74% of the vote and a majority of 3,137 votes over King.
+In the 2019 local elections, although Southgate did not run for a councillor position, she did win the mayoralty with 33.74% of the vote and a majority of 3,137 votes over King, who had proposed renaming Hamilton to Kirikiriroa in spite of public opinion.
 Geoff Taylor was appointed as her deputy mayor.

-Southgate sought and won a second mayoral term in the 2022 local elections.
+Southgate sought and won a second mayoral term in the 2022 Hamilton mayoral election.

+On 12 January 2025, Southgate confirmed that she would not be running for a third mayoral term during the 2025 New Zealand local elections.

 Personal life

-Southgate is married to Greg and has two daughters and a stepson.
+Southgate is married to Greg Forsyth and has two daughters and a stepson.